 Once you’re on the actual trail, you can camp on any flat surface around the Eagle Peak area as long as you are 40 steps from a water source and not disturbing vegetation.
-We spotted a few different established camping spots around the Eagle Peak and got one with a pretty incredible view overlooking the Yosemite Valley.
+We spotted a few different established camping spots around Eagle Peak and got one with a pretty incredible view overlooking Yosemite Valley.

 Where To Park

 Although the Eagle Peak trail starts at the Camp 4 campground, we were not allowed to park our car there.
-Instead, we had to park in the Curry (Half Dome) Village and take the bus to Camp 4 in the morning to start out hike.
+Instead, we had to park in the Curry (Half Dome) Village and take the bus to Camp 4 in the morning to start our hike.
 If there are no spots in the Curry Village parking lot you can also check the Yosemite Valley Trailhead parking lot.

-It actually worked out pretty good since Curry Village is walking distance from the Backpackers Campground.
+It actually worked out pretty well since Curry Village is within walking distance from the Backpackers Campground.
 We just left our car at the Curry Village parking lot for the entire weekend and didn’t move it once.
 Yosemite National Park offers a free shuttle service that runs every few minutes and makes it super easy to get around.